Resistor testing (Know if resistor is bad, open, short 2024)

 You know, resistors deal with current.
 A lot of time due to overcurrent flow these resistors are busted open.
 And you can easily identify them just by looking at them.

-Following are the example of such cases:
+Following are the examples of such cases:

 All we need to do is to replace them with good ones immediately.